bgb10/dance-with/README.md

 -- Picture to be added

-`Dance-with` corrects your dance posture using multi-person 2D pose estimation Deep Learning model, OpenPose.
+`Dance-with` corrects your dance posture using multi-person OpenPose, 2D pose estimation Deep Learning model.
+This model runs on Intel OpenVino, an open-source toolkit for optimizing and deploying deep learning models.
 The task is to predict a pose: body skeleton, which consists of a predefined set of keypoints and connections between them, and tells you which body parts don't fit between multiple people.

 Table of Contents
 =================